tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 $$L_{c} = \frac{1}{N}\sum_{i=1}^N \sum_{j=1}^{|z|} (z_j^{(i)} - \operatorname{sg}(\hat{z}_j^{(i)}))^2$$

 This is called the commitment loss.
-A Kulback-Leibler divergence loss is not necessary, as the divergence would be a constant for a uniform categorial distribution.
+A Kulback-Leibler divergence loss is not necessary, as the divergence would be a constant for a uniform categorical distribution.
 Both losses are combined with the reconstruction loss by a hyperparameter $$\beta$$ controlling the influence of the commitment loss:

 $$L = L_r + L_{vq} + \beta L_c$$

 Because the vq-VAE is a generative model, we can sample from it unconditionally, too.
-In the original paper a pixel-CNN is used to autoregressively sample a latent code.
+In the original paper, a pixel-CNN is used to autoregressively sample a latent code.
 For simplicity's sake, we will sample by drawing categories uniformly.

 ## The Gauntlet